-- It can be integrated with the cloud Etlworks Integrator instance, so the Flows created in the Etlworks Integrator Web UI can be downloaded and scheduled to run in the Integration Agent.
+- It is fully integrated with the cloud Etlworks instance, so the Flows created in the Etlworks Integrator Web UI can be triggered to run manually or scheduled to periodically run in the remote Integration Agent.

-The Integration Agent requires a separate subscription with a small monthly fee, but it is also possible to purchase a perpetual site license.
+- The Integration Agent requires a separate subscription with a small monthly fee.
 Please contact Etlwork's support for more details.

 For further reading, check out the articles below:

-- Create Flows to run on a remote Integration Agent
+- Create Flows to run in the Integration Agent

-- Run Flows on a remote Integration Agent
+- Schedule and Run Flows in the Integration Agent

-Example: load data from the local SQL Server database to Snowflake data warehouse.
+Example: load data from the on-premise SQL Server database to the Snowflake data warehouse.

-In this case, the Integration Agents are within your data center with access to the needed resources (local file system, databases, and so on).
-The data ends up directly in the destination cloud application (like Snowflake) without going through the Etlworks Integrator cloud instance, as the communication is only outbound.
+In this scenario, the Integration Agent runs in your on-premise infrastructure and has access to the needed local resources (local file system, databases, and so on).
+The data extracted from the on-premise database ends up in the destination cloud application (like Snowflake) without going through the Etlworks Integrator cloud instance.

-Example: load data from cloud application (for example, Marketo) to the local database.
+Example: load data from cloud application (for example, Marketo) to the on-premise database.

-The Integration Agents within your data center are pulling the data from the cloud application without going through the Etlworks Integrator cloud instance.
+The Integration Agent runs in your on-premise infrastructure.
+It pulls the data from the cloud application without going through the Etlworks Integrator cloud instance.

-Example: upload a local file to a local database.
+Example: upload a local file to an on-premise database.

-All traffic stays within your on-premise data center.
+All traffic and data movements stay within your on-premise infrastructure.